 Adelaide novelist wins richest literary prize

-Award-winning novelist and University of Adelaide staff member Eva Hornung has won the richest literary prize in Australia for her sixth novel, Dog Boy, described by judges as "a remarkable work of international standing".
+Award-winning novelist and University of Adelaide staff member Eva Hornung has won the richest literary prize in the country for her sixth novel Dog Boy, described by judges as "a remarkable work of international standing".

 Dr Hornung (formerly Sallis) has been awarded the $100,000 Prime Minister's Literary Award in the fiction category, impressing judges with her story of a young Russian boy who is adopted by a pack of wild dogs after being abandoned by his family.